kovryn/Pablos-launcher-leak-an-expose/README.md

 # The Truth

-Dude’s charging way too much for launchers that barely even work. 💀 I’m not paying a premium for something this scuffed, so here — enjoy it for free.
+Dude’s charging way too much for launchers that barely even work. 💀 I’m not paying for something this scuffed, so here enjoy it for free.
+(Ps just dont buy from him ever hes so sus)

 You’re welcome 😭